LiEnby/FasterARK/README.md

 # FasterARK
-a new Faster tool install ARK-4 on PSVita, with no reboot required.
+a new tool install ARK-4 on PSVita,

+==

+this is faster than FastARK,
+does not rely on including a copyirighted game files, and does not require any legitimate "base game" to be installed.

+and it works without rebooting, or messing with background download files.

 ==